alan-turing-institute/defoe_visualization/README.md

 # "defoe_visualization"

-This repository contains the notebooks to visulaise (and analyse further) the results of the queries
+This repository contains the notebooks to visulaize (and analyse further) the results of the queries

 ---

-## Visualisations
+## Visualizations

 ### Stranger Danger
 * [Stranger Danger Notebook](Stranger_Danger/Stranger_Danger.ipynb)